 Looking at peer-reviewed publications, a clear rising trend is evident since OpenTopography started.
 While the acknowledgement of OpenTopography as a resource has increased, the number of publications that mention and use a specific dataset has also increased steadily since 2009.
 With the launch of the OpenTopography Community Dataspace in late 2018, we've also seen a large increase in researchers published their data in OpenTopography before submission of a manuscript, in keeping with the movement towards FAIR data.
 As would be expected given our focus and funding, the dominant discipline that references OpenTopography in publications is the Earth and natural sciences, but the number of remote sensing and computer science (e.g., cyberinfrastructure, algorithm development) papers are also steadily increasing.
 In addition, OpenTopography is also cited as a resource for archaeology, urban planning and development, 3D game development, and 3D printing.

-Starting in 2019, we're now tracking OpenTopography impact on academic research via a google scholar account which allows us to track citations and h-index.
-At the end of 2019, OpenTopography-related publications had been cited over 7000 times resulting in a h-index of 45.
+We track OpenTopography's impact on academic research via a google scholar account which allows us to track citations and h-index.
+At the end of 2020, OpenTopography-related publications had been cited over 8000 times resulting in a h-index of 51.
 Cleary, OpenTopography continues to be a valuable asset to the Earth science community.

 We are very excited to see these results but recognize that we may be missing some publications.
 If you’ve published research that utilized OpenTopography, please take a moment to review the OpenTopography Google Scholar page and make sure that we’ve included your work.
 If not please let us know and we will update our records.